Amazing Pictures Photos

 I may be a mom living with cancer but when it comes right down to it, I'm just a mom… living.
 I choose to fight for life and live it in the best way I can.

-you on Mom Get Glamorous Contest Winner! http://amazing-pictures-photos.blogspot.com/2007/07/mom-get-glamorous-contest-winner_23.html
+you on Mom Get Glamorous Contest Winner! https://amazing-pictures-photos.blogspot.com/2007/07/mom-get-glamorous-contest-winner_23.html

 related postMom Get Glamorous Contest Winner! for you .